FREQUENTLY ASKED QUESTIONS (FAQs)

 What are the qualifications of the staff?

-All staff is certified in CPR/first aid.
+All staff are certified in CPR/first aid.

-What Covid-19 protocols do you follow?
+What COVID-19 protocols do you follow?

 Is there a place to isolate someone if they get sick while at the center?